 Kansas Pacific (February 22, 1953)

-Released on February 22, 1953: The American Civil War had not begun yet, but Kansas was almost torn in half by the two feuding sides, as the north tried to build a railroad from Kansas to the west, and Confederate sympathizers tried to sabotage it.
+Released on February 22, 1953: (running time 1 hour and 13 minutes) The American Civil War had not begun yet, but Kansas was almost torn in half by the two feuding sides, as the north tried to build a railroad from Kansas to the west, and Confederate sympathizers tried to sabotage it.

 Directed by Ray Nazarro